MuhtasimTanmoy/notebook/architecture/browser.md

     - Speed
     - Simplicity

-- Multi process makes sure
+- Multi-process makes sure
     - Stability
     - Security
     - Speed

-- In order to ensure multiprocess
+- To ensure multiprocess
     - IPC
-        - Inter Process Communication
+        - Inter-Process Communication
     - Message Passing for short objects, shared memory for larger.
-    - Every process has different priviledges, so need security review.
+    - Every process has different privileges, so needs security review.
-    - These processing must be asyncronous.
+    - These processing must be asynchronous.
-    - As untrusted code runs, `sandboxing` required.
+    - As untrusted code runs, `sandboxing` is required.

-- Splitted into components
+- Split into components
     - iOS support, blink replacements
-    - extension has different process
+    - the extension has a different process
     - Mojo for IPC

 - Directory Structure